samuel-jimenez/GramEditor/docs/src/debugger.md

 # Debugger

-Tehanu uses the [Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol/) to provide debugging functionality across multiple programming languages.
+Gram uses the [Debug Adapter Protocol (DAP)](https://microsoft.github.io/debug-adapter-protocol/) to provide debugging functionality across multiple programming languages.
 DAP is a standardized protocol that defines how debuggers, editors, and IDEs communicate with each other.
-It allows Tehanu to support various debuggers without needing to implement language-specific debugging logic.
+It allows Gram to support various debuggers without needing to implement language-specific debugging logic.
-Tehanu implements the client side of the protocol, and various _debug adapters_ implement the server side.
+Gram implements the client side of the protocol, and various _debug adapters_ implement the server side.

 This protocol enables features like setting breakpoints, stepping through code, inspecting variables, and more, in a consistent manner across different programming languages and runtime environments.

 ## Supported Languages

-To debug code written in a specific language, Tehanu needs to find a debug adapter for that language.
-Some debug adapters are provided by Tehanu without additional setup, and some are provided by [language extensions](./extensions/debugger-extensions.md).
+To debug code written in a specific language, Gram needs to find a debug adapter for that language.
+Some debug adapters are provided by Gram without additional setup, and some are provided by [language extensions](./extensions/debugger-extensions.md).
 The following languages currently have debug adapters available:

 <!-- keep this sorted -->